I'm a professor of computer

 Li, C. M., and Quan, Z., 2010, An efficient branch-and-bound algorithm based on

-at finding a truth assignment to minimize the number of satisfied clauses.
-It
+aiming at finding a truth assignment to minimize the number of satisfied

 References:

-applications, In : Proceedings of the 22nd International Joint Conference
+Proceedings of the 22nd International Joint Conference on Artificial

 with Minimum Satisfiability, In Artificial Intelligence 190 (2012) 32-44.

-Local Search (SLS) solver for SAT, that exploits the satisfying history of
+Search (SLS) solver for SAT, that exploits the satisfying history of clauses,

-clauses, instead of falsifying history of clauses as in most other SLS solvers,
+instead of falsifying history of clauses as in most other SLS solvers, in

-in selecting the next variable to flip.
-Sattime participated in the 2011
+selecting the next variable to flip.
+Sattime participated

-SAT competition and won a silver medal in the ran- dom category.
-Especially, Sattime
+in the 2011 SAT competition and won a silver medal in the ran- dom category.

-beat easily all the Conflict Driven Clause Learning (CDCL) solvers in the
+Especially, Sattime beat easily all the Conflict Driven Clause Learning (CDCL)

-while the best CDCL only solved 93 instances), although SLS has been considered
+best CDCL only solved 93 instances), although SLS has been considered less

-less effective than CDCL for structured SAT problems for a long time.
-This is
+effective than CDCL for structured SAT problems for a long time.
+This is the

-the first time that a SLS solver enters the final phase of the SAT competition
+first time that a SLS solver enters the final phase of the SAT competition in

-in the crafted category and beats there all the CDCL algorithms on structured
+the crafted category and beats there all the CDCL algorithms on structured SAT

 Reference :